CONNECTING THE PAST TO THE PRESENT AND TO THE FUTURE

-Our 17thannual conference meets from Wednesday, 26th August to Friday 28th August 2020 in Amsterdam, a perfect venue for considering its title and 21 themes and their 200+ topics.
+Our 18th annual conference meets from Wednesday, 26th August to Friday 28th August 2020 in Amsterdam, a splendid cosmopolitan venue for considering the conference’s title, themes and topics, see below.

 Conference Site – Amsterdam University of Applied Sciences Campus

-Click on the Conference Campus link for information about the conference campus, lecture theatres and seminar rooms and links about the rest of the University of Vienna.
+Click on the Conference Campus for information about the conference campus, lecture theatres and seminar rooms and links about the rest of the University of Amsterdam Applied Sciences.

-The images below give an idea of the campus, Vienna University and Vienna.
+The images below give an idea of the Amstel campus, Amsterdam UAS conference site in Amsterdam.